pmistry9597/Climate-Hack-2022/README.md

 ## Architectures I've tried

 My training for these models took place within a few hours for my models as I didn't have the time (or patience :P) given the amount of time I had.
+This list may not be exhaustive, as I'm tired ;-;.

 ### Attention Mechanism Based